sakthipriyadhanusu/EX_5_CONTENT-PROVIDER/README.md

-# Ex.No:5 Create Your Own Content Providers to get Contacts details.
+# Ex.No:5 Implement an application to display the Contact Details Using Content Provider

 ## AIM: